Variations on "America": Structure

-The interludes are Ives's first notated use of bitonality: the first combines F major for the right hand and D♭ major for the left hand and pedals, whilst the second combines A♭ major and F major.
+The interludes are Ives' first notated use of bitonality: the first combines F major for the right hand and D♭ major for the left hand and pedals, whilst the second combines A♭ major and F major.

 Ives' biographer Jan Swafford notes that whilst it might be tempting to hear Variations on "America" as a satire, the probability is that Ives meant the work as a sincere exercise in variations for organ.
 He adds that whilst Ives was capable of musical jokes, they are usually considerably broader than here.
 Ives was not deaf to its comic potential however: he later noted that his father "didn't let me do it much, as it made the boys laugh" in church.